How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 Alcohol temporarily compensates for these deficits by enhancing inhibitory signaling.
 However, this relief is short-lived and followed by rebound excitation, worsening sleep quality the following night and perpetuating the cycle (21).

-Poor sleep also disrupts glucose regulation, appetite hormones, and insulin sensitivity.
-These changes increase evening cravings, reduce impulse control, and impair decision-making.
+Poor sleep disrupts glucose regulation, appetite hormones, and insulin sensitivity.
+This increases evening cravings, lowers impulse control, and weakens stress resilience.

 • Poor sleep increases reliance on alcohol